 Learn how to draw a great looking Mardi Gras Mask with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Mardi Gras Mask drawing.

 What is Mardi Gras?
 In the United States, Mardi Gras is often associated with images of parades in New Orleans, elaborate costumes, and strings of beads.